xiurongy3506/independent_study/entries/entry2.md

-# Entry 1: Dive into the Learning
+# Entry 2: Dive into the Learning

 In this blog, I will cover mostly the notes I took from watching Swift Tutorial on youtube and the basic syntax.
 Feel free to scroll down to the bottom and check out CocoaPods, App Tinkering, and Takeaways.

 ## Variable
-As mentioned in my Blog Entry1, Varible holds data.
+As mentioned in my Blog Entry1, variable holds data.
 By giving variables a specific type, i.e `var str:String`, it is telling the computer that the variable, str, only stores string data.

-**Note**: An error will occur if var `str:String = 4` as well as `var str:int = “hello playground”`
+**Note**: An error will occur if `var str:String = 4` as well as `var str:int = “hello playground”`

 | Syntax      | Examples  |
 | ----------- | ----------- |
 |`var variable name: type = expression` | `var c:Float = 2.3`<br> `var d:Double = 13.9` <br>`var e:Bool = true`|

 ## If, Else if, Else statement
-Like most of the computer languages I've learned, the If, Else if, and Else statement are conditionals going in order.
+Like most of the computer languages I've learned, the If, Else if, and Else statements are conditionals going in order.
 If conditional1 is true, it will execute the code that is under conditional1.
-If condition1 is not true, it will go down the loop and ececute the code with the true condition.
+If condition1 is not true, it will go down the loop and execute the code with the true condition.

 ```swift
 if condition1 {